Skip to content

 @bep

-Sites matrix and fallbacks can be configured on
+The sites.matrix and sites.complements can be configured in:

-• File mounts (currently only relevant for content and layouts mounts).
+• File mounts (currently relevant for content and layouts mounts).

 • Site and content cascade configuration.